syyed51/javascript/markdown.md

 # github markdown cheetsheet

-Here is personal refere sheet for markdown, some git markdown tags are added too.
+Here is personal reffere sheet for markdown, some git markdown tags are added too.

 # Heading